RISHABHsharma4321/TODO-LIST-PROJECT/README.md

 # TODO-LIST-PROJECT
-this repository is all about the todo list project made with html, css, javascript it is a basic project
+This Repository is all about a beginner friendly project on the topic "TODO LIST"